scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 Then, it will look through all the private keys controlled by your user until it finds enough AVAX to satisfy the request.

-The response contains the ID of this transaction:
+The response contains the transaction's ID.
+It will be different for every invocation of `send`.

 ```json
 {